-Join Jungwoo Ryoo for an in-depth discussion in this video Memory dump analysis with Volatility, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Memory dump analysis with Volatility, part of Learning Computer Forensics.

 …Volatility is an open source live acquisition tool.…In this lesson, we'll learn how to use volatility to conduct a live acquisition.…Volatility is a command prompt tool.…So we'll have to open our command prompt on Windows.…Press Windows key, and then R, together, and then simply type CMD.…Click on okay, now you're ready to type in your command.…As you can see, my volatility program is copied on my…desktop which is why I have to change my directory to the desktop.…Type cd desktop.…Once you're in your desktop directory, type the name of…the program which is volatility, and type the rest of the name of the program.…Before we move forward, we need to copy our memory dump file to the desktop too.…